 7. Venum Challenger 2.0 Boxing Gloves

 The wrist support could also use a little bit of tuning as it can feel a bit on the flimsy side.
-Their flexibility around the writst does make them great for clinching but it opens you up a bit more to injury with lower level of support.
+Their flexibility around the wrist does make them great for clinching but it opens you up a bit more to injury with a lower level of support.

 8. Title Pro Style Leather Training Gloves